 - There were delays in the reporting of the disease in the pigs

-- Movement of infected sheep through markets prior to any cases being diagnosed spread the disease widely
+- Movement of un-diagnosed infected sheep through markets spread the disease widely

 - The virus emerged when the climate provided favourable conditions, enabling it to survive well

-- Large sheep populations with reduced farm labour/contracted labour allowed the disease to infect whole flocks without notice
+- Large sheep populations with reduced farm labour allowed the disease to infect whole flocks easily

-- Sheep are gathered regularly for management such as shearing, treatment and housing in winter meaning the disease had more opportunity to spread
+- Producers gather sheep regularly for management such as shearing, treatment and housing in winter.
+This means the disease had more opportunity to spread

-The primary control measure of the disease in the 2001 outbreak was the widespread culling of animals.
-Any animals showing signs of the disease were immediately culled and healthy animals in the surrounding area which were considered high risk were also culled.
-While this did eventually get the disease under control, the cost was enormous, both in economic terms, and in animal welfare terms.
-Around 6.5 million animals were culled and while farmers were given government compensation, the mental and emotional effects were far-reaching and constituted significant social trauma.5
+The primary control measure of the disease in 2001 was the widespread culling of animals.
+Teams of health officials implemented the immediate culling of any animals showing the disease.
+This included high risk healthy animals in the local area.
+While this did eventually get the disease under control, the costs were enormous.
+In total, around 6.5 million animals were culled.
+While farmers received compensation, the mental and emotional effects were far-reaching and vast.5

-A complete ban on movement of any livestock animals in the UK was implemented, and very strict biosecurity measures were put in place when entering or leaving any agricultural premises.
-Many farming communities were put under strict movement bans and social events and gatherings were completely cancelled over fear of spreading the disease.
-Parks where there were deer populations were closed to visitors and trade of animals out of the UK was stopped.
+The UK government implemented a complete ban on movement of any livestock animals.
+People had to stick to very strict biosecurity measures when entering or leaving any agricultural premises.
+Many farming communities were put under tight movement bans.
+Social events were completely cancelled over fear of spreading the disease.
+Parks where there were deer were closed to visitors and trade of animals out of the UK was stopped.

-There are many lessons that were learnt from this epidemic and there are measures in place today that are solely due to it, such at the 6 Day Standstill Rule (6DSS) which prevents animals from being rapidly sold from one farm to another and helps to limit disease spread.
-With the current coronavirus pandemic still ongoing, perhaps it is time to take a look back at previous disease epidemics at lessons learnt and what can be implemented from them.
+The farming and wider community learnt many lessons from this epidemic.
+There are measures in place today that are solely due to it, such at the 6 Day Standstill Rule (6DSS).
+The rule stops animals from moving rapidly from one farm to another and helps to limit disease spread.
+With the current coronavirus pandemic still ongoing, perhaps it is time to take a look back at lessons learnt from previous epidemics and see what might apply now.